 \subsection{Low-Frequency Enhancement Block (LFEB)}

-Our Low-Frequency Enhancement Block (LFEB) is designed to model low-frequency facial features, such as smooth skin regions on the forehead, cheeks, and chin, which exhibit gradual intensity variations and contain minimal identity-specific details.
-Specifically, given a low-frequency feature $\mathbf{F}_L\in \mathbb{R}^{C\times H\times W}$ extracted from the frequency separation module.
-First, LFEB begins with a layer normalization for stable training, followed by a dual-branch structure: the Squeeze-and-Excitation Block (SEB)~\cite{hu2018squeeze} for adaptively calibrating feature channels to improve the focus on important features, while the Attentive State Space Block (ASSB) captures global facial structure.
-A learnable fusion scheme adaptively balances two feature streams, guided by scaling parameters optimized during training.
-The fused output is further processed by a Feed-Forward Network (FFN)~\cite{gu2023mamba} and combined with the block's input via a residual connection.
-This design enhances identity-salient, low-frequency attributes such as coarse facial shape and alignment while preserving photorealistic appearance.
+Our Low-Frequency Enhancement Block (LFEB) models smooth facial regions (forehead, cheeks, chin) with gradual intensity variations and limited identity-specific details.
+Given low-frequency features $\mathbf{F}_L\in \mathbb{R}^{C\times H\times W}$ from the frequency separation module, LFEB applies layer normalization, followed by two branches: a Squeeze-and-Excitation Block (SEB)\cite{hu2018squeeze} for adaptive channel calibration and an Attentive State Space Block (ASSB) for global structure modeling.
+A learnable fusion scheme with trainable scaling parameters balances the streams, after which a Feed-Forward Network (FFN)\cite{gu2023mamba} refines the output and adds it to the block input via a residual connection.
+This design restores coarse facial shape and alignment while preserving photorealism.